 We have an innate desire for progress.

 Success means many things to different people.
-We get hung up, I believe, defining what being successful is.
+Our hang up, I believe, is defining what being successful is.

-Yes, most people, including myself, tend to discuss it in the context of being financially well off.
+Yes, most people, including myself, tend to discuss success in the context of being financially well off.
 While that is one of the components of a successful life, it’s not all.

 Our experiences, beliefs, what level of achievement or lack there of we’ve experienced…. for most of us, are the factors that influence our definitions for interpretation.